Karin Åhlin founded the Åhlin school. It became one of the largest girls’ schools in Stockholm during the 1800s.

 Karin Åhlin was awarded the Illis quorum meruere labores medal in 1890 in recognition of the useful work she provided through the school.
 She remained the school’s director until her death at the age of 68 in 1899.
 She was succeeded as director by her niece, Hedda Åhlin, who had previously taught at the school.

 Karin Åhlin died in Stockholm in 1899.
-She is buried at the Norra cemetery in Solna.
+She is buried at Norra begravningsplatsen (The Northern Cemetery) in Solna.